EU Digital Services Act: Are you ready for audit? | Deloitte UK has been saved

 Chapter III of the Digital Services Act is split into 5 sections, each addressing different aspects of transparency and accountability requirements.

-Sections 1 to 3 apply uniformly to all intermediary service providers, regardless of size, whilst section 4 requirements are specific to very large platforms.
+Sections 1 to 3 apply uniformly to all online services providers, regardless of size, whilst section 4 requirements are specific to very large platforms.
 Section 5 addresses the future standards, codes of conduct and crisis protocols in this area, which platforms may have to regularly report on once established.

 More specifically, Section 1 mandates a number of detailed requirements for intermediary service providers, with limited scope for interpretation.
 These requirements include, amongst others, establishment of a single point of contact and legal representatives in the Member States.
 Additionally, intermediaries will have to publish their Terms and Conditions for use including information on policies, procedures, measures and tools used for content moderation, algorithmic decision-making and human review.
 Section 1 further requires organisations to publish annual reports detailing the number of complaints received, and the decisions taken to remediate identified issues.